Emmanuel Benner

-Emmanuel Benner (28 March 1836, in Mulhouse – 23 September 1896, in Nantes) was a French Academic painter and draughtsman.
+Emmanuel Benner (28 March 1836 – 23 September 1896) was a French Academic painter and draughtsman.
 The son of the painter Jean Benner-Fries, he was twin to fellow artist, Jean Benner, and the uncle of the painter Emmanuel Michel Benner, Jean's son.
 Like his twin brother, he was portrayed by fellow Alsatian, Jean-Jacques Henner.

 Biography

-Emmanuel Benner studied under his father, and under Jean-Jacques Eck (1812–1887) at the School for industrial design (école de dessin industriel) of Mulhouse, then in Paris with Henner and with Léon Bonnat.
+Emmanuel Benner was born in Mulhouse.
+He studied under his father, and under Jean-Jacques Eck (1812–1887) at the School for industrial design (école de dessin industriel) of Mulhouse, then in Paris with Henner and with Léon Bonnat.
 He started exhibiting paintings at the Salon de Paris in 1867 and would do so regularly until his death.
 The Benner twins also collaborated as designers with their other fellow Alsatian, ceramist and potter Théodore Deck.
 Their styles being very similar, they occasionally worked together on a painting, such as the Allégorie de l’Exposition Universelle de Paris en 1878, filled with beautiful women, one of their favourite subjects.

-Benner is buried with his brother and his nephew in the family tomb in Père Lachaise Cemetery, in Paris.
+Benner died in 1896 in Nantes.
+He is buried with his brother and his nephew in the family tomb in Père Lachaise Cemetery, in Paris.